raspberrypilearning/321-make-mentor-guide/en/step_6.md

 Design projects model the decomposition of a project into manageable steps.
 At the end of each step, creators have a part or feature of their project working.

 Design projects include **Choose:** tasks where creators are offered a choice.
-These include content decisions such as graphics, colours, and text, and will influence the functionality of their project.
+These include making content decisions about graphics, colours, and text that will influence the functionality of creators' projects.
 For example, the selection of a character could influence the way they move.
 A leopard would move quickly while a snail would move slowly.

 This example from our [Silly eyes](https://projects.raspberrypi.org/en/projects/silly-eyes){:target="_blank"} Design project includes three different ways a creator could **choose** their sprite: